 - Plastic mannequin

-Amazon sells them, but in my humble opinion, they’re a bit pricy.
+Amazon sells plastic mannequins, but in my humble opinion, they’re a bit pricy.
 My bestie found this one for me at a thrift store.
 Lucky me, so it’s probably worth it to shop around before buying online.

 For the faux concrete paint effect: